jpherbst/qot-stack/src/readme.md

 * **service** - the system daemon responsible for synchronization.
 * **test** - unit tests for the system components.
 * **utils** - user-space tools for introspection and debugging.

+All five modules above rely on the file **qot_types.h**, which defines the fundamental time types in the system, basic uncertain time mathematics, and kernel-userspace ioctl message types.